byxor/wsio/README.md

 ## Why wsio?

-These types allow you to write code that interacts with websockets, without depending on websockets.
+* It allows you to write code that interacts with websockets, without depending on websockets.

-By hiding the websocket's read/write calls behind interfaces, we can increase the portability of our code at a low cost.
+* It increases the testability of your code.

+* It reduces the cost of switching networking implementations.

 <!--
 ## Before